 Defense provisions vary among EPLI providers as well.
 One type of defense provision is called “duty to defend,” meaning the insurers are responsible for managing defense claims under policies with duty to defend provisions.
 The other type of defense provision is “non-duty to defend,” which places the responsibility of managing defense claims onto the insured.

 To learn more about EPLI, contact the business insurance experts at Tri-Star Insurance San Diego.
-We can help your company determine what types of insurance you need, which may also include commercial auto insurance, workers’ comp, and umbrella insurance.
+We can help your agency determine what types of insurance you need, which may also include commercial auto insurance, workers’ comp, and umbrella insurance.
 Give us a call today at 619-272-2100 and one of our knowledgeable agents would be happy to assist you.